nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: UC02 - Adding existing item's quantity or tags**
+**Use case: UC02 - Adding a new inventory item**

 **Actor**: User

 **MSS**

-1. User request to update item.
+1. User request to add a new inventory item.
 2. OneShelf adds the item accordingly.

    Use case ends.